chiehwen/monitor/README.md

 This package is used for writing and embedding probes into your app server, and for writing custom clients for inspecting and controlling these probes.
 A companion package  -
-[Monitor UI](http://lorenwest.github.com/monitor-ui) - provides a user interface for building real-time monitor dashboards.
+[Node Monitor](http://lorenwest.github.com/node_monitor) - provides a user interface for building real time monitor dashboards.

 Quick Start
 -----------